N7ghtm4r3/Glider/documd/GliderBackend.md

 ### Change configuration

-If you need to change some details you need to follow these options:
+If you need to change some details you need to follow these options, but only if <b>"encryptConfigsFile" property is "false", otherwise you cannot change the past configuration directly, but you must fill again the configs template</b>:
 <ul>
     <li>
         If you need to change any configuration details you need to remove the <b>"session"</b> branch or the changes